 You know what the fingerprints are for, don’t you?
 Yes, a criminal background check will be done.
-Let’s back up a second, and hopefully this part doesn’t apply to you.
-If you have ever been charged, arrested, convicted or had any issue with the law, this background check is going to reveal it, and the Immigration Officer will know about it when he or she is interviewing you.
+Let’s back up a second, and hopefully, this part doesn’t apply to you.
+If you have ever been charged, arrested, convicted, or had any issue with the law, this background check is going to reveal it, and the Immigration Officer will know about it when he or she is interviewing you.
 Even if the incident happened 20 years ago and turned into a dismissed charge or maybe you got arrested and didn’t even get charged, you must list it on your application.
 If you don’t list any arrest or charge or conviction, because you are trying to conceal it OR more likely, you have just plain forgotten about it, this is an omission that will most likely lead to a denial of your N-400 application based on lack of good moral character grounds.
 Even if it was a charge that was dismissed, don’t leave it off the N-400 application.

 Potential clients as of late have been calling me with a denied N-400, wondering if there’s anything I can do to help.
 The main reason for the denial is due to some forgotten charge or conviction long ago in the person’s past.
-Nine times out of ten if the person had put down the arrest, charge or conviction on the application, it would have led to an approval and not a denial.
+Nine times out of ten if the person had put down the arrest, charge or conviction on the application, it would have led to approval and not a denial.
 That’s how important it is to be as accurate and truthful as you can on the N-400 application.
-If the Officer finds that you ommitted an arrest, then you will have to wait another five years before applying for Citizenship.
+If the Officer finds that you omitted an arrest, then you will have to wait another five years before applying for Citizenship.
 There are exceptions of course, but they are hard to prove.

-If you’re not sure of your criminal record history, don’t know what happened when, it’s a good idea to do an FBI background check.
-The couple of months delay will be well worth it if it reveals something you had completely forgotten about.
+If you’re not sure of your criminal record history, don’t know what happened when it’s a good idea to do an FBI background check.
+The couple of months’ delay will be well worth it if it reveals something you had completely forgotten about.
 Oh, and just to throw a little more complication into the mix, sometimes the FBI background check won’t reveal all of your criminal history, so be careful.

 Step Four: Attend your interview and take the English and Civic tests.